-We received subsidies from local and central governmental authorities in the PRC in 2008, 2009 and 2014.
+We received subsidies from local and central governmental authorities in the People's Republic of China, or the PRC, in 2008, 2009 and 2014.
 These grants have provided a majority of the funding for our development and commercialization of stress-free polishing and electro copper-plating technologies.
-If we are unable to obtain similar governmental subsidies for development projects in the future, we may need to raise additional funds through public or private financings, strategic relationships, or other arrangements, which could force us to reduce our efforts to develop technologies beyond SAPS and TEBO.
+If we are unable to obtain similar governmental subsidies for development projects in the future, we may need to raise additional funds through public or private financings, strategic relationships, or other arrangements, which could force us to reduce our efforts to develop technologies beyond SARS and TEBO.
 To the extent that we receive a lower level of, or no, governmental subsidies in the future, we may need to raise additional funds through public or private financings, strategic relationships, or other arrangements.